Ariosti vol. 1

 Even though Ariosti's accordatura is tricky (no wonder he asked the reader to trust him!), I transferred its principles, tuning and fingering preferences both, to the remaining 15 Sonatas, which Roman's manuscript preserved for us in normal notation.
 The resulting edition made by me of all 21 works allows for all 11 different tunings of Ariosti's viola d'amore output, a necessity given the need of using up to 5 tunings in 7 solos into three days of recording sessions.
 In addition to meeting this practical constraint, however, accordatura allowed me, indeed, required me to reproduce Ariosti's approach to fingering, an important part of his musical character.

 Fingering on a bowed stringed instrument is an important means of expression, and 'accordatura' preserves much more information about it than is usual.
 In most ordinarily notated string music we can only guess what fingering might have been used.
 It is one of the advantages to his annoying notation that I know a great deal about Ariosti's fingering preferences, and therefore this recording reflects something of his idiosyncratic performance style.
 While his contemporary viola d'amore players were mostly content with first position, Ariosti ascended the fingerboard to the 4th position, in several tunings used by no one else.
 In first position, the sound of any bowed stringed instrument is at its most open, free and loud.
 Higher up the fingerboard the tone is more covered, more colored, perhaps more 'sensitive' emotionally.
 Moreover, unlike the modern viola d'amore player, Ariosti used an alto form of the instrument, with a top string of a', a fourth lower then the d'' of the modern viola d'amore.
 Lexicons of the time describe two sizes of viola d'amore, soprano and alto, as well as two types, those with and without sympathetic strings.
 It is my view that the modern 7-string version of the instrument is in fact a combination of the soprano and alto forms of sympathetically strung d'amores existing in Ariosti's period.
+(Update 2016: I seem to have been wrong about about the alto vda business!
+Now it seems to me he had to transpose the Gottweig Gigue down to alto register so one set of scordatura strings on the violin would do for all six Lessons.
+Please see the updates in this text regardings the Giga from Lesson 6.)

 However, in part for practical reasons, and also to represent other important aspects of the d'amore, I play Lessons 2 and 4 on a viola d'amore with wire playing strings and no sympathetic strings at all.
 While we see from his portrait that Ariosti himself played on an instrument with sympathetic strings, in Northern Germany and in Scandinavia, where Roman's copy preserved this music, the viola d'amore was an instrument with a single set of bowed metal playing strings.
 In Sonatas 6 and 7, where I set up my 7 stringed instrument the modern way, with a soprano d'' string, I have used Ariosti style high position fingerings the first time through each section, and then used the more conventional first position fingerings on repeat; this can be heard in Sonata 6 particularly.